mizmoz/router/README.md

 - Be lightweight
 - Use PSR-7 HTTP message interfaces
-- Use PSR-15 HTTP server middleware (when it becomes standardised)
+- Use PSR-15 HTTP server middleware (when it becomes standardised, maybe, it's a mess right now)
 - Resolution with PSR-11: Container interface

 ## Basic Usage